 Though you love all of your child's creations, it's important to regularly rotate art pieces within your display.
-To make rotating the art easier, you can try the Lil Davinci Art Cabinet from Amazon.com.
-Priced at $29.99 for an 8-1/2 x11-inch cabinet, it's a bit more expensive than most frames, but the hinged front on this frame conveniently allows art to be rotated without removing the frame from the wall.
+To make rotating the art easier, you can try the Lil Davinci Art Cabinet (Amazon.com, $30 for an 8-1/2 x11-inch cabinet).
+It's a bit more expensive than most frames, but the hinged front on this frame conveniently allows art to be rotated without removing the frame from the wall.

 As art work cycles through your display, save priceless keepsake items in a scrapbook, album, or personal journal.
 Kate explains, "I keep special keepsakes on an inspiration board in my office, or even tucked in my daily planner.
 Looking at something created just for me by my sweet little monkeys always makes me smile!"

 Find out how to preserve your kids' artwork by photographing it, in this video >>